-For each clocked partition Bi, identified in section 16.7.3, the sub-clock partitioning is performed with sub-clock inference which uses the following incidence definition:
+For each clocked partition B_i, identified in section 16.7.3, the sub-clock partitioning is performed with sub-clock inference which uses the following incidence definition:

-$incidence(e) = the \ unknown \ variables, as well as variables x in <math>der(x)$ , pre(x), and previous(x), which lexically appear in e except as first argument of sub-clock conversion operators:
+$incidence(e) = the \ unknown \ variables, as well as variables x in <math>der(x), pre(x), and previous(x),$ which lexically appear in e except as first argument of sub-clock conversion operators:

-subSample, superSample, shiftSample, backSample, and noClock.
+subSample, superSample, shiftSample, backSample, noClock, and Clock with first argument of Boolean type.

-The resulting set of connected components, is the partitioning of the equations and variables, $S{ij} = \langle E{ij}, V{ii} \rangle$ , according to sub-clocks.
+The resulting set of connected components, is the partitioning of the equations and variables, $S{ij} = \langle E{ij}, V{ij} \rangle$, according to sub-clocks.